6 min read

 How can I tell if my tenancy is severed?

-Fern Wills can search for you and advise.
-On the Title Register Document, severed tenancy shows as
+Fern Wills can search for you and advise on the Title Register Document.

 "No disposition by a sole proprietor of the registered estate (except a trust corporation) under which capital money arises is to be registered unless authorised by an order of the court"